Joe Biden says the COVID-19 pandemic is over. This is what the data tells us

 "The pandemic is over," he said.
 "We still have a problem with COVID.
 We're still doing a lot of work on it.
 But the pandemic is over.
 If you notice, no one's wearing masks.
 Everybody seems to be in pretty good shape, and so I think it's changing, and I think [the Detroit Auto show resuming after three years] is a perfect example of it."

+His remarks came as as Biden's own administration seeks an additional $22.4 billion from Congress the keep funding the fight against COVID, and as the United States continues to see hundreds of related deaths every day.

-The National Institutes of Health defines a pandemic as "an epidemic of disease, or other health condition, that occurs over a widespread area (multiple countries or continents) and usually affects a sizable part of the population."
+But is it still a pandemic?
+The National Institutes of Health defines the term as "an epidemic of disease, or other health condition, that occurs over a widespread area (multiple countries or continents) and usually affects a sizable part of the population."

 Globally, there have been about 612 million cases of coronavirus.
 The number of new daily cases peaked in January for many countries, including the U.S. (806,987), France (366,554) and India (311,982), according to Our World in Data, an international organization of scientists.